Getting better performance out of our traffic signals is a high priority, for the Clark County Council and Public Works.

 With new technology, the county is able to enhance those capabilities by adding video and radar detection.
 Modern signals can use this technology to detect oncoming vehicles and adjust signal timing more efficiently and safely for traffic flow.

-The county’s goal is to manage traffic signals as an integrated network, not a collection of individual intersections.
-With changes recently made to traffic signals, drivers are able to travel on county arterials with minimal delay.
+The county’s goal is to manage traffic signals as an integrated network, rather than a collection of individual intersections.

-Clark County has been working to convert all of its coordinated traffic signal corridors to function within a central traffic responsive operation.
+Clark County has been working to convert all of its coordinated traffic signal corridors to function within a central traffic-responsive or adaptive operation.
 Most cities and counties time their coordinated signals based on a fixed time of day approach, with the same timing plan used at the same time every day of the week.

 In contrast, Clark County’s traffic signals communicate with a central server application that monitors actual volumes and congestion on the roads and selects the appropriate timing plan, based on the traffic conditions during the previous 10 to 15 minutes.